xpack/web-doxygen/website/docs/api/classes/vhdl-parser-token.md

 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>This field is used to access special tokens that occur prior to this token, but after the immediately preceding regular (non-special) token. <a href="#a9d02434823908bf848cdc9bb14f52b73">More...</a></p>
+This field is used to access special tokens that occur prior to this token, but after the immediately preceding regular (non-special) token. <a href="#a9d02434823908bf848cdc9bb14f52b73">More...</a>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">